Peripheral Vascular Injury Management in the Emergency Department

 Below the knee, the popliteal artery trifurcates to form the anterior and posterior tibial arteries and the peroneal artery.
 Arterial wounds affecting a single vessel distal to the trifurcation are unlikely to produce serious limb ischemia.
 If distal collateralization is adequate, injuries to a single branch may therefore be managed by ligation.

-The highest risk of serious vascular injury is associated with high-energy gunshot wounds such as those produced by military rifles and shotguns.
+The highest risk of serious vascular injury is associated with high-energy gunshot wounds, such as those produced by military rifles and shotguns.
 Explosives are a frequent cause of vascular injury in military combat.
-The rate of vascular injury in modern combat (ie, the wars in Iraq and Afghanistan) is 5 times greater than in the past.[5]
-Blunt and penetrating trauma resulting in extremity fractures also have a high incidence of concomitant vascular injuries, even in the absence of clinical signs.
-The likelihood of serious vascular injury is lower in patients who sustain low-energy wounds such as those produced by handguns and knives.
+The rate of vascular injury in modern combat (ie, the wars in Iraq and Afghanistan) is 5 times greater than in the past.[12]
+Blunt and penetrating trauma injuries resulting in extremity fractures also have a high incidence of concomitant vascular injuries, even in the absence of clinical signs.
+The likelihood of serious vascular injury is lower in patients who sustain low-energy wounds, such as those produced by handguns and knives.

 Epidemiology